claranet/terraform-signalfx-integrations/cloud/azure/sfx/README.md

   This allows to distinguish hosts/metrics counts across monitored environments (e.g. staging, preprod, prod) and set specific limits.
 * As for any integration configuration you need a [**session**](https://docs.signalfx.com/en/latest/admin-guide/tokens.html#user-api-access-tokens) token from an admin.
 * You need to have an Azure Service Principal created with `Reader` Role granted over the SignalFX scope (ie: all monitored Azure Subscriptions).

+**`additional_services` parameter**

+A resource type you specify in additionalServices must meet the following criteria:
+ - The type is a Azure GenericResource.
+For resource types that have hierarchical structure, only the root resource type is a GenericResource.
+ - For example, a Storage Account type can have a File Service type, and a File Service type can have a File Storage type.
+In this case, only Storage Account is a GenericResource.
+ - The resource type stores its metrics in Azure Monitor.
+To learn more about Azure Monitor, refer to the Microsoft Azure documentation.